reverbrain/historydb/README.md

 				time - timestamp of record
 				key - custom key of record

-	"/add_activity" - marks user as active in the day.
+	"/add_activity" POST - marks user as active in the day.
 		Parameters:
 			user - name of the user
 			time or key.
 If both: key and time are specified - key will be used time - timestamp of activity statistics
 				key - custom key of activity statistics

-	"/get_active_users" - returns users who was active in the day.
+	"/add_log_with_activity" POST - Appends log to user logs and updates user activity.
 		Parameters:
+			user - name of user
+			data - data of log record
 			time or key.
+If both: key and time are specified - key will be used time - timestamp of record
+				key - custom key of record

+	"/get_active_users" GET - returns users who was active in the day.
+		Parameters:
+			time or key.
 If both: key and time are specified - key will be used time - timestamp of activity statistics
 				key - custom key of activity statistics

-	"/get_user_logs" - returns logs of user.
+	"/get_user_logs" GET - returns logs of user.
 		Parameters:
 			user - name of the user
 			begin_time and end_time - time period for logs

-	"/" - has no parameters.
+	"/" POST&GET - has no parameters.
 If all is ok - returns HTTP 200.
 May be used for checking service.

 [Fastcgi-daemon2 config file](http://doc.reverbrain.com/historydb:http_configure)
 =========